cmacrae/savemacos/README.md

 Why choose pkgsrc/pkgin over \<insert package manager here\>?
 -----------------------------------------------------------------------------
-Here's a list of just a few properties that make [pkgin](http://pkgin.net/) (a binary package manager for pkgsrc) different from other package managers available for OS X:
+Here's a list of just a few properties that make [pkgin](http://pkgin.net/) (a binary package manager for pkgsrc) different from other package managers available for macOS:
 - Precompiled packages from a trusted source
 - Signed packages with GPG
 - Dead simple makefiles